District 5300 Participates in the Rotary Peace Fellowship Program

 - Complete an interview with district representatives.
 Districts must submit endorsed applications to The Rotary Foundation by 1 July.

-- Receive notice of selection results in November.
-If you are chosen for a fellowship, you will receive the name of the Peace Center where you will study.
+- Receive notice of selection results from Rotary International in November.
+If you are chosen for a Fellowship, you will receive the name of the Peace Center where you will study.

 Applicants must also meet the following requirements: